Abhay-Bhardwaj/crypto-scanner/README.md

 ## 🌐 Live Project

-Experience our News Blog live: [Visit Here](https://crypto-scanner-ab.netlify.app/)
+Experience our Crypto Scanner live: [Visit Here](https://crypto-scanner-ab.netlify.app/)

 ## 🖼️ Gallery: A Glimpse into Our Website